Berlin International Film Festival

-The Berlin International Film Festival (Internationale Filmfestspiele Berlin), usually called the Berlinale ([bɛʁliˈnaːlə]), is a major international film festival held annually in Berlin, Germany.
-Founded in 1951 and originally run in June, the festival has been held every February since 1978 and is one of the "Big Three" alongside the Venice Film Festival in Italy and the Cannes Film Festival in France.
-Tens of thousands of visitors attend each year.
+The Berlin International Film Festival (Internationale Filmfestspiele Berlin), usually called the Berlinale ([bɛʁliˈnaːlə]), is an annual film festival held in Berlin, Germany.
+Founded in 1951 and originally run in June, the festival has been held every February since 1978 and is one of Europe's "Big Three" film festivals alongside the Venice Film Festival held in Italy and the Cannes Film Festival held in France.
+Furthermore, it is one of the "Big Five", the most prestigious film festivals in the world.
+The festival regularly draws tens of thousands of visitors each year.

 About 400 films are shown at multiple venues across Berlin, mostly in and around Potsdamer Platz.
 They are screened in nine sections across cinematic genres, with around twenty films competing for the festival's top awards in the Competition section.
 The major awards, called the Golden Bear and Silver Bears, are decided on by the international jury, chaired by an internationally recognisable cinema personality.
 This jury and other specialised Berlinale juries also give many other awards, and in addition there are other awards given by independent juries and organisations.

 The European Film Market (EFM), a film trade fair held simultaneously to the Berlinale, is a major industry meeting for the international film circuit.
 The trade fair serves distributors, film buyers, producers, financiers and co-production agents.
 The Berlinale Talents, a week-long series of lectures and workshops, is a gathering of young filmmakers held in partnership with the festival.

 History

 First festival

-During the peak of the Cold War in 1950, Oscar Martay, a film officer of the Information Service Branch of the American High Commissioner for Germany stationed in Berlin, proposed the idea of a film festival in Berlin.
-The proposal was put through a committee, which included members of the Senate of Berlin and people from the German film industry, on 9 October 1950.
+During the peak of the Cold War in 1950, Oscar Martay, a film officer of the Information Service Branch of the American High Commissioner for Germany stationed in West Berlin, proposed the idea of a film festival in West Berlin.
+The proposal was put through a committee, which included members of the Senate of West Berlin and people from the West German film industry, on 9 October 1950.
 Through his efforts and influence, the American military administration was persuaded to assist and to give loans for the first years of the Berlin International Film Festival, which commenced in June 1951.
 Film historian Dr. Alfred Bauer was the festival's first director, a position he would hold until 1976.

 Alfred Hitchcock's Rebecca opened the first festival at the Titania-Palast in Steglitz on 6 June 1951.
 The festival ran from 6 to 17 June, with Waldbühne being another festival venue.

 The winners of the inaugural awards in 1951 were determined by a West German panel, and there were five winners of the Golden Bear, divided by categories and genres.
 Cinderella, which won the Golden Bear for a Music Film, also won the audience award.